All LinkedIn Activities Are Public to Your Connections

 Are either of these ways of using LinkedIn® beneficial to your business?
 Do they make you more sales?
 Do you want your employees to be seen as perverts or as cutting out half of your available audience?

-One is an article she wrote (and you can see she has 207 more authored articles).
-Another is an article she commented on about marketing and sales, and two are articles about sales she liked.
-These are in line with her brand as an expert in sales and LinkedIn, and do not give you reason to question whether or not she will damage your brand if you choose to work with her.
-This is what your profile can look like once you realize there are no secrets on LinkedIn, that all the activity you do is visible by first and second degree connections.
+These are in line with my brand as an expert in sales and LinkedIn, and do not give anyone a reason to question whether or not I will damage their brand if they choose to work with me.
+This is what your profile can look like once you realize there are no secrets on LinkedIn, that all the activity you do is visible by first and second-degree connections.

 5 Rules of Engagement for LinkedIn® Activities